-The Company's financial instruments consist of cash, receivables, accounts payable and accrued liabilities, due to related parties, convertible debentures and promissory notes payable.
+The Company's financial instruments consist of cash, investments in trading securities, subscriptions receivable, receivables, accounts payable and accrued liabilities, due to related parties, convertible debentures and promissory notes payable.
 It is management's opinion that the Company is not exposed to significant interest, currency or credit risks arising from its financial instruments.
 The fair values of these financial instruments approximate their carrying values unless otherwise noted.
 The Company has its cash primarily in one commercial bank in Vancouver, British Columbia, Canada.